corrode/corrode.github.io/content/drafts/async/index.md

     Response::ok().body(render_template("users.html", results))
 }

-// This does not need to be async either
+// This does not need to be async either!
 // In the background, it might use a thread pool to handle multiple requests fn main() -> Result<()> {
     let app = App::new()